 Other functions that do not core to the development can be outsourced cheaply.
 These functions include marketing and promotion of the company.
 3D Outsourcing some functions of your video game studio to a remote team can save up to 60% of your yearly costs.
 Using remote teams lets you scale up your operations to a level where you can build a big brand name for your 3D game studio.

 Bearing the above ballpark figure in mind, the next question that many indie game developers should ask themselves is whether it is really worthwhile to start a video game studio.
 Are there returns to be made?
 Are the returns fast enough?

 While starting a 3D game studio can be tasking and time consuming, there is money to be made in 3D video development.
-The first few months will of course be difficult to breakeven but if you are patient and persistent, you will finally reap the profits and fruits of your hard labor.
+The first few months will, of course, be difficult to break even but if you are patient and persistent, you will finally reap the profits and fruits of your hard labour.